Faeed/Robacks/README.md

+# Robacks has ended it's functionality..
+As extensions like this is against ToS, Robacks will no longer work.
+If you use any other cashback extension, remove them to stay safe from any sort of account ban.
+Source code has been removed from github.

 Get 40% cashback on any purchase from Roblox website!
 No more hopping on games everytime you buy to get 40% robux back.
 The extension does it for you.